6 Common Air Conditioner Smells Decoded and How to Solve the Issue

 • Home air conditioner smells sweet

-These sweet, chemical scents are often a hint that your air conditioner is suffering from a refrigerant leak.
-Your system relies on this gas to transfer heat through copper coils, which can crack as time goes on.
+These sweet, chemical odors are often a hint that your air conditioner is suffering from a refrigerant leak.
+Your system needs this gas to transfer heat through copper coils, which can wear out as time goes on.

-Aside from the odd smell, here are four other clues that you are experiencing a refrigerant leak.
+In addition to the odd smell, here are four other signs that you are experiencing a refrigerant leak.

 1. Bubbling or hissing sounds when your air conditioner is cooling.